Moeenuddin Ahmad Qureshi: EMP Global and private sector

 After congratulating and witnessing Benazir Bhutto's oath administered by the Acting President Wasim Sajjad alongside the Chief Justice of Pakistan, Qureshi returned to New York, United States, in 1993 to establish the private hedge fund equity, the EMP Global.
 Qureshi was involved in forging an affiliation with the international insurance company, American International Group (AIG), for a number of years.
 AIG held a minority stake in EMP and served as a sponsor of, as well as a major investor in, a number of funds bearing its name for which EMP served as Principal Adviser.
 EMP bought out AIG's stake and became an independent company in 2005.

 After his departure from Pakistan, Qureshi received criticism that, in his last days at the office, he made a large number of promotions and other administrative decisions in favor of his relatives.
 In 2014, his name was reportedly mentioned by Imran Khan when he led the Azadi March against Prime Minister Nawaz Sharif.

-Personal life and wealth
+Personal life

 Qureshi was married to an American citizen, Lilo Elizabeth Richter, and has four children: two sons and two daughters.
 He enjoyed playing tennis and was reportedly a collector of classic cars and antiques.
 His mansion went on the market for $8 million in May 2016.
 It was purchased by President Donald Trump's counselor Kellyanne Conway for $7.785 million.